Hackers claim attacks on World Cup-related websites

 Hackers last month broke into the foreign ministry's email service, accessing dozens of classified documents including a list of foreign dignitaries planning to attend World Cup matches.

-A spokesman for Brazil's defence ministry said they have detected an "increase in hacker activism," but no attacks on federal government sites have been reported so far.
+A spokesman for Brazil's defense ministry said they have detected an "increase in hacker activism," but no attacks on federal government sites have been reported so far.

 A loosely-knitted hacker network this week posted a list of 27 websites they claimed to have attacked ( here )